kubeflow/examples/demos/simple_pipeline/README.md

 to execute a Study, which defines a search space for performing training with a range of different parameters.

-Create a study by applying an
+Create a Study by applying an
 [example file](https://github.com/kubeflow/katib/blob/master/examples/gpu-example.yaml)
 to the cluster: